-Public opinion has become increasingly important for government decision-making.
-Public opinion informs governments of the larger forces at work in the society and economy, and assists governments in policy development, communications development and program evaluation.
-But public opinion is not a monolith; it takes on many forms such as segmented audiences, “opinion leaders”, and interest groups.
-This seminar will explore the nature of public opinion, how it is measured, and how governments and other clients such as the media and political parties use public opinion research.
+The recent U.S. election has focused new attention on the challenges facing public opinion polling.
+Yet public opinion research (POR) and public consultation have become increasingly important in government decision-making and in the public sphere.
+This seminar will explore the meaning of public opinion, how it is measured, and how governments and other clients such as the non-governmental organizations and the media use public opinion research.
 The course will examine recent developments in research techniques and the opportunities and challenges inherent in the current public opinion research environment.
-As a special focus, we will look at the opinion polling in the 2015 federal election and what it may tell us about public policy.
+As a special focus, we will look at the opinion polling in the recent U.S. presidential race and what we can learn from this.

-Students will emerge from this course with a critical understanding of public opinion and an ability to assess and ask the right questions about public opinion research that they will encounter in their professional settings and in media reports of public opinion research.
+Students will emerge from this course with a critical understanding of public opinion and an ability to assess and ask the right questions about public opinion research and public consultation results that they will encounter in their professional settings and in media reports.
 As well, they will develop a better knowledge of research techniques and strategies.

 Instructor: Donna Dasko, Ph.D.